paschalugwu/Paschal_SE-DS_Notes/AirBnB_clone/web_static.md

 ## 34. ARIA Roles and Attributes:

+**Terminology: ARIA Roles and Attributes**
+- **Meaning:** Adding extra information to make websites more understandable for assistive technologies.

+**Terminology: ARIA for Dynamic Content**
+- **Meaning:** Using ARIA when content changes dynamically to help screen readers announce the updates.

+**Terminology: ARIA for Dynamic Updates**
+- **Meaning:** Using ARIA to inform users when content changes without requiring them to actively check.

+**Terminology: Assistive Technology Enhancement**
+- **Meaning:** Making sure websites work well with tools that assist people with disabilities.

 ### 34.1 Utilizing ARIA for Accessibility Enhancement:

 Accessible Rich Internet Applications (ARIA) roles and attributes play a crucial role in enhancing accessibility.
 They provide additional information to assistive technologies, making web content more understandable and navigable.